zac-heisey/team-business/_pages/car.md

 ### KEY LEARNINGS

- Participants gain an understanding of how to identify opportunities for improvement within the business with a direct impact on profitabilty.
+ Participants gain an understanding of how to identify opportunities for improvement within the business with a direct impact on profitability.
 They gain a dramatic appreciation for the relationship between quality, volume, and cost inside a classic business operational structure.

 ### **THE SIMULATION PROCESS**